DrDub/php-nlgen/examples/README.md

 Multilingual extensions are showcased in the `multilingual/` folder.
-It is a budget modifications commentary generator to go along an existing Web site (http://budgetplateau.com, unrelated to the author).
+It is a budget modifications commentary generator to go along a now defunct Web site ([http://budgetplateau.com](http://web.archive.org/web/20111129102920/http://budgetplateau.com/), unrelated to the author).

 The `ste` folder contains Simple Technical English Linearizer built duing the first NLG hackathon at INLG'16.